zellwk/zellwk.com/src/posts/2016-01-22-crud-express-mongo.md

 npm install mongodb --save
 ```

-Once installed, we can connect to MongoDB through the `Mongo.Client`'s connect method as shown in the code below:
+Once installed, we can connect to MongoDB through the `MongoClient`'s connect method as shown in the code below:

 ```javascript
 const MongoClient = require('mongodb').MongoClient